 I jumped at the chance to do what I love best.
-I booked my place with the team, so I could help pray for people.
+I booked my place with the team, so I could help pray for people and share personal prophetic words with them.
 And I also made sure to get my own “turn”, so I could both give and receive.

 On the evening, I was first to be prayed for, and the team were absolutely spot on.
 In just a few minutes, three people I had never met before shared words, pictures and bible verses with me.

 Several of these words were exactly what God has spoken directly to me, over many years.
 One or two of those words were so personal to my relationship with the Lord that I have never told anyone else about them.

 My spirits were lifted and I was empowered to pray for others that evening.
 Beyond that, several of those words have been consolidated in my mind since then.
 Consequently, I have begun to see new growth in areas that felt dead before.

 Little did I know that I was about to be made redundant from my job (still an ongoing process, at the time of this post).
 I now believe this is part of the Lord’s intervention, commissioning me into my calling!